mlflow/mlflow/docs/source/llms/llm-evaluate/index.rst

 .. hint::

-    When you want to use an external endpoint **not** hosted by an MLflow Deployments Server or Databricks, you can create a custom Python function following the :ref:`Evaluating with a Custom Function <llm-eval-custom-function>` guide and use it as the ``model`` argument.
+    When you want to use an endpoint **not** hosted by an MLflow Deployments Server or Databricks, you can create a custom Python function following the :ref:`Evaluating with a Custom Function <llm-eval-custom-function>` guide and use it as the ``model`` argument.

 Supported Input Data Formats
 ****************************